Eigen's Paradox and the Quasispecies Model in a Non-Archimedean Framework: The -adic quasispecies in the unit ball

 where the $p_{I}\left( t\right) $s are polynomials in $t$ and the $c_{j}$s are positive constants.
 This situation corresponds to \textit{the survival of the fitter}.
-The function $\varphi_{I_{j}}\left( x\right) $ corresponds \ to a cloud of mutants $I_{j}+p^{M}\mathbb{Z}_{p}$ around the master sequence $I_{j}$.
-This the typical scenario predicted by the classical Eigen-Schuster equation. \ In this context the Eigen paradox happens naturally.
-Thus, to get a different asymptotic behavior of solution (\ref{Eq_solution}), some of the oscillatory terms must be preserved in the \ long term.
+This is the typical scenario predicted by the classical Eigen-Schuster equation.
+In this context the Eigen paradox happens naturally.
+Thus, to get a different asymptotic behavior of solution (\ref{Eq_solution}), some of the oscillatory terms must be preserved in the\ long term.
 If the oscillatory terms in (\ref{Eq_solution}) do not vanish in the long term, then there are sequences (with arbitrary length) spread out throughout the unit ball.
 This means that the Eigen paradox does not occur since in the long term there are sequences of infinite length.

 \begin{definition} We say that a solution of the Cauchy problem (\ref{eq6}) admits a quasispecies solution if there exist a solution \ $X\left( x,t\right) $ of the form (\ref{Eq_solution}) satisfying that $\int_{\mathbb{Q}_{p}}X\left( y,t\right) dy=1$ for $t>0$, and that the set